 Features of Beaver Builder

 Beaver Builder is a drag-and-drop editor, which means you can move the various elements of your webpage around, including the rows and columns.
 You can also duplicate sections and put them on other pages.
 This makes it easier to keep consistent styling throughout the website.
 Additionally, it makes creating additional pages with similar content blocks easy.

-With beaver builder, you can create templates which you can insert and use throughout your site.
+With Beaver Builder and Beaver Themer, you can create templates, custom layouts for CPT, and much more that you can insert and use throughout your site.

 Beaver Builder allows design changes at the page level.
-It also works with plugins that have widgets to easily insert content.
+It also works with plugins that have widgets to insert content easily.
 For example, it works with Gravity Forms.

 4. Responsive View

 Beaver Builder will enable you to preview and design for mobile devices.

 You can also choose to have elements that only show on mobile or only on desktop.
 This is easy to do with Beaver Builder.